 Option #1

-You may choose to write a “traditional paper” on the four mathematicians.
+You may choose to write a “traditional paper” on your mathematician.
 In this paper you should include relative information about your mathematicians and their works.
 Again, DO NOT MAKE THIS A SIMPLE BIOGRAPHY!
 Find a topic that you find “interesting” about your mathematician and go with it for you paper.
 The paper should not exceed two pages double spaced, 12pt font.
 Deductions will be taken off for larger fonts, shortened margins, and/or larger spacing!

 Option # 2 for Project